Unique-Digital-Resources/my_rust_gui/README.md

 ## How it works?

-When a new window is created using `UWindow.new()`, `UWindow.run()` after the button widget has been added to `UWindow.children`, the event loop runs, and depending on the event, the functions associated with each specific `UWidgetTtype` are activated, for example: when the movement of the mouse cursor occurs and it is on Button element,`UWindow` activates the `Button.on_hover` function of the button.
+When a new window is created using `UWindow.new()`, `UWindow.run()` after the button widget has been added to `UWindow.children`, the event loop runs, and depending on the event, the functions associated with each specific `UWidgetTtype` are activated, for example: when the movement of the mouse cursor occurs and it is on Button element,`UWindow` activates the `Button.on_hover` function of the button,and current `UTheme` in `UWindow.theme` draw the button.
 It should be noted that the tool is detected with the mouse cursor by the color of the pixels in offscreen buffer that created in `UWindow`, instead of calculating the tool’s coordinates and size.
 This method is easier and more accurate.

+- `UWindow` is responsible for window management and event handling.
+- `Utheme` is responsible for drawing widgets apearance dependeng on the selected theme.
+- `Uwidget` is responsible for widget management.